Painting Horus, the Warmaster himself, might sound like a daunting task. Fear not, this article has got you covered every step of the way!

-Start with highlighting again with Wazdakka Red, focus on some area where the airbriush might’ve missed.
+Start with highlighting again with Evl Sunz Scarlet Red, focus on some area where the airbrush might’ve missed.

 I want to keep gold to a minimum as gold over white requires a lot of work and deep shading to look good.

-Once you blocked out everything and it’s to your liking here’s how you pimp up your pimp, so to speak.
+Once you blocked out everything and it’s to your liking, you can move forward to shading and highlighting.

-Black: Mix black with Karak Stone or Screaming Skul and highlight, focus mostly on the rivets and raised edges.
-Dont use grey to shade black, it always looks wrong.
-And grey.
+Mix black with Karak Stone or Screaming Skull and highlight.
+Focus mostly on the rivets and raised edges.

 The additional black shading goes a long way when your silver is right next to the white armor.

-Gold: Shade with Agrax Earthshade and ahde some more with thinned down black paint if you want a darker look and a crisp outline next to the white armor.
+Shade with Agrax Earthshade and shade some more with thinned down black paint if you want a darker look and a crisp outline next to the white armor.
 Once that’s done, highlight with Runefang steel.

-Glue everything together, you are the proud owner of a pimp-tastic Horus, Primarch of the Luna Wolves, First Among Equals, Unparalleled Bro-King and un bunch of other coolass titles.
+Glue everything together, you are the proud owner of a pimp-tastic Horus, Primarch of the Luna Wolves, First Among Equals, and Holder of a bunch of other titles no doubt.